Insurance plans vary depending on individual needs and chosen plans (many plans are offered at many different cost structures).

 No pets are allowed on any CRST equipment.

 While lease operators are allowed to take riders with them, CRST company drivers are not allowed to take a rider with them as trucks are typically team operated.

 While a leasing program is offered, CRST takes a "no pressure" approach to the program.

 CRST is 100% dry-van operated with some dedicated positions available.
 Flatbed is available through their sister-company but is an owner operator based company.

-Most trucks are various Freightliner and Volvo models and are under 3 years of age.
+CRST has freightliners and most are under 3 years of age.

 Most trucks are limited between 62 and 65mph.